 - Avoid using content management systems that are not built for ecommerce.
 WordPress, for instance, is ideal for blogging while Drupal is a general purpose CMS.
 Magento, on the other hand, is the perfect choice for an ecommerce website.
 It can be difficult choosing a version of magento for your site but there are digital design agencies who can help with this.

 - Your web host could be the culprit if it is only mediocre.
 An ecommerce site requires a lot when it comes to performance since it will be dealing with large volumes of data, multimedia content that keeps on adding up over time and spikes on web traffic which can’t be controlled at times.
 This is the reason why the web host should be flexible and reliable at all times.
 There should be more uptime and less downtime, servers should perform in a high quality level and you should be able to configure your site as much as possible.

 - If your website is looking up for several DNS (domain name system) upon loading then it could take time before the entire page is fully displayed.
 An ideal setting is that a page should only look for a single DNS but embedded features such as Twitter feed and YouTube videos requires more DNS.
 This can be avoided by uploading contents on your server rather than using external resources.
 An ecommerce site for bathroom vanities might have a lot if images to display but because these are all uploaded on the server, loading does not take as much time.

-My friend was telling me that with his small business he used a service called one click upsell shopify that build him a super fast eCommerce store.
+Additionally, my friend was telling me that with his small business he used a service called one click upsell shopify that built him a super fast eCommerce store.
 His did not seem to suffer from the same speed delays that these other large retailers seemed to.
-It might worth checking out if you’re interested in launching your business onto the international or national market.
+It might be worth checking out if you’re interested in launching your business onto the international or national market.